bogdanGR/snake/README.md

 # snake
 Is a simple game.
-I use JS/jQuery to develop it.
+I used JS/jQuery to develop it.
 Canvas,OOP, ES5